Nimra-Zahoor/demo-user-journey/README.md

 This is a **Next.js demo application** showcasing the [`user-journey-analytics`](https://www.npmjs.com/package/user-journey-analytics) npm package.
 This demo demonstrates how to integrate and use the journey tracking functionality in a real Next.js application.

 > **Note:** Backend integration is **completely optional**.
 The package works perfectly fine without it — all analytics are calculated and stored in the browser.
-This demo includes an optional backend integration example for those who want to store events in a database.
+You can optionally send data to your own backend API.

 ## 📦 About